zmp/robocar110_ros/rc110_simulation/rc110_gazebo/README.md

 make run use_gui=false      # run without gazebo gui make run n=2                # number of models (0..5)
 make show n=2               # rviz for n models (1..2)

+make run-navigation-zmp     # a shortcut for navigation on premade map
 ```

 The model names are **"grc_N"**.
 Selecting name is described in [**this document**](../../docs/RemoteConnection.md#Robot Selection).